 After: Turning after some name often means turning after the sign for that road.
 If the sign is on the near side of the intersection, you might turn on that road.
-If it is on the far side of the intersection, you may need to go one more block before turning.
+If the sign is on the far side of the intersection, you may need to go one more block before turning.

 APG: As per General Instructions.
+(These initials can be used in a Critique.)

 At: "At" normally refers to words on a sign.
 Turning at a road may not be "the usual."
-You can usually turn at Main at any intersection with a valid sign that says Main (even if you are already on Main and turning at a parallel sign).
+You can usually turn at Main at any intersection with a valid sign that says Main (even if you are already on Main and are turning at a parallel sign).
 Contrast with "On" and "Onto."